codeforamerica/vita-min/docs/deployment.md

 ## Branches

-- `master` - this is the central trunk of `vita-min` development.
+- `main` - this is the central trunk of `vita-min` development.
 This branch contains the most up-to-date code, merged in from various work branches.
-The `master` branch is deployed to the Demo and Staging environments automatically.
+The `main` branch is deployed to the Demo and Staging environments automatically.
 - `release` - this branch represents the code currently in the Production environment.
-It tends to lag behind `master` by a few commits.
+It tends to lag behind `main` by a few commits.
 The `release` branch is deployed to the Production environment automatically.
 - work branches - most development occurs in a work branch.
-These branches form the sources for Pull Requests on GitHub, and a place to work without disrupting the `master` branch.
+These branches form the sources for Pull Requests on GitHub, and a place to work without disrupting the `main` branch.

 ## How to Deploy

 ## To the Staging and Demo Environments

-To deploy to Demo and Staging, commit/merge to `master` and push to Github.
+To deploy to Demo and Staging, commit/merge to `main` and push to Github.
 This will trigger a CI/CD build and deploy to both the Demo and Staging environments.